pstorozenko/pstorozenko.github.io/content/posts/how-to-sum-like-a-boss.md

 ## How should I write my code based on these experiments

-In this post we discovered another thing to keep in mind when writing a high-performance code.
+In this post, we discovered another thing to keep in mind when writing high-performance code.
 First, try to use built-in methods when possible.
-Second, try to design function in a way that there is no way for throttling on access to a single variable.
+Second, try to design the function in a way that there is no way for throttling on access to a single variable.
-Thinking in this way also allows to perform some higher-level optimization when necessary.
+Thinking in this way also allows performing some higher-level optimization when necessary.